 For the 2022-23 academic year, the premium will be worth £985 per student.
 This premium is allocated for each student who is in receipt of Free School Meals (FSM), students in care, looked after students and any students who have been in receipt of FSM in the past six years (known as Ever6).

 How many students at Fullhurst Community College are eligible for the Pupil Premium?

-As it stands, close to half of all students at Fullhurst Community College are classified as disadvantaged, and are therefore eligible for the Pupil Premium.
-This means that the school is provisionally set to receive Pupil Premium funding for 514 students for the 2020-21 academic year.
+As it stands, 37% of our students are entitled to Pupil Premium at Fullhurst Community College and are classified as disadvantaged, this is reviewed and updated termly.
+This means that the school is provisionally set to receive Pupil Premium funding for 562 students for the 2022-23 academic year.
 This equates to £553,570 in total funding.
 We have also received £115,357 recovery premium funding for the 2022-23 academic year.

 How does Fullhurst Community College spend Pupil Premium funding?

 Leaders at a school are held to account for how they go about spending their Pupil Premium funding and it is necessary for each school to ensure that they monitor and evaluate the impact of each of the ways in which they decide to spend the money.
 At Fullhurst Community College, we rigorously ensure that the Pupil Premium is used to 'transform lives' and allows every student to achieve.